 General advice on money matters

 If you are experiencing financial difficulties and would like to discuss your personal circumstances with an adviser who specialises in money advice, you should make an appointment with a Student Support Adviser.
-The Student Support Advisers are based in the Student Advice & Support Office and they can provide on budgeting and money management.
+The Student Support Advisers can be contacted by emailing firstname.lastname@example.org and they can provide information on budgeting and money management.
 They can also signpost you to other services who can assist you with money advice.